 You can be fined up to £20,000 or sent to prison for up to 6 months if you are cruel to an animal or don’t care for it properly.
 You may also be banned from owning animals in future.

 If you think that someone is neglecting or being cruel to an animal, contact the Royal Society for the Prevention of Cruelty to Animals (RSPCA), or the Scottish Society for the Prevention of Cruelty to Animals (SSPCA) if you’re in Scotland.

 SSPCA animal helpline (open 7am to 11pm)

 Find out about call charges

-You’ll be asked to give a detailed description of what you have seen or heard.
-It’s helpful for the RSPCA to take your details, but you don’t have to provide them if you don’t want to.
+You’ll be asked to give a detailed description of what you’ve seen or heard.
+You don’t have to give your details if you don’t want to.